MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 2.2 Add the new column to the STA_* tables needed

-2.3 Follow steps 1.1 - 1.5 froma above
+2.3 Follow steps 1.1 - 1.5 from above

 ++ can fulfill all business requirements
 -- IT effort

-> Again it makes sense to do option 1 first and then move all the additonal calculations to the SQL server once there are a couple of them accumulated in the SAC model
+> Again it makes sense to do option 1 first and then move all the additonal calculations to the SQL server once there are a couple of them accumulated in the SAC model (type1 change first)

 ## Business thinks that the data is wrong

+At the start of the implementation phase this seemed to almost always be correct.
+With great help of our key users we were able to find many bugs during testing phase.

+During the end of the project however, in almost all cases the error was not in the solution but in the Excel comparison.

+In case business reports that the data is wrong we can have a quick check as follows:

+1. Ask for a sample set that should be included but is not / or is excluded but should be not

+2. Check back into through STA / TP3 / TP2 / TP1 / CLN / ING tables to find the root cause.

+3. If a calculation like 'arrears after net' is wrong check directly in EP1 system.